The Importance of Having Them

 The Digital Age

-Regardless of our technological era, I have personally noticed a lot more individuals wanting to return to much simpler hobbies that require a level of creative engagement, such as writing, painting, hiking, running etc; things that test us emotionally and physically, as opposed to a video game and online gaming.
+Regardless of our technological era, I have personally noticed a lot more people wanting to return to much simpler hobbies that require a level of creative engagement, such as writing, painting, hiking, running etc; things that test us emotionally and physically, as opposed to a video game and online gaming.
 I’m not suggesting that those things are “bad” in some way, just be careful you don’t get sucked too far into the technological-matrix; you may find that a hard hole to escape if you find it becomes an unhealthy habit instead of a light, enjoyable hobby.
 Technology is incredible and it definitely has its place and serves a purpose, and it connects us all globally, meaning we’re not just limited to our local communities; we can find friendship and connection across the globe, that’s a beautiful unfoldment.
 Just be wary of your time spent online, especially social media platforms that are designed to keep us scrolling and engaging in our everyday lives.
 Use your own discernment and if something doesn’t feel right, acknowledge it, and attempt to make the necessary changes to rectify your situation.
 Trust yourself.

 So from survival skills in prehistoric times to creative and technological pursuits in the modern age, hobbies have evolved alongside human society.
 What began as necessary activities or status symbols has transformed into a vital aspect of personal fulfilment, well-being, and social connection.
 Today, hobbies are more diverse and accessible than ever, allowing people to explore their passions, relieve stress, and connect with others in ways that were unimaginable just a century ago.
 Hobbies are not only a reflection of individual interests but also a testament to the ever-changing nature of culture, technology, and human interaction.
 As the world continues to change, so too will the ways in which we spend our leisure time.
 So all you can do is find the things you love and do that (wink wink).